 3. To become a museum

+There is also another more joyful end for some planes and that is museums.
 For instance, the Boeing B-29 superfortress that dropped the “Bockscar” bomb was actually in graveyard before it was destined to the National Museum of the United States Air Force, and also the “Enola Gay” plane at the National Air and Space Museum.

 4. To become a… home?